-Campana Brothers was founded in 1984, São Paulo – Brazil, by the brothers Fernando and Humberto, and since then the studio is recognised for its furniture design and intriguing products.
+Campana Brothers were founded in 1984, São Paulo – Brazil, by the brothers Fernando and Humberto, and since then the studio is recognised for its furniture design and intriguing products.
 Nowadays, the studio operates in the areas of architecture, landscape, scenography, fashion as well as special projects and commissions.

 Like many of their designs, the Iron collection expresses a polarity between the dream and the actuality, between fantasy and gravity.
-The objects embody a penchant for expressing an effortlessness and weightlessness.
+The objects embody a penchant for expressing effortlessness and weightlessness.

 A staple in many of the Campana Brothers creations, bamboo, one of the most sustainable materials today, lends itself to a wide array of applications, from resistant structures in furniture to light decorative objects. with very little interference to the original shape, respecting its natural state.